Missouri University of Science and Technology ROI Analysis

 ROI Analysis

 Missouri University of Science and Technology has a strong return on investment.
-The one-year earnings after graduation are $75,542, which is significantly higher than the in-state tuition cost of $14,278.
-The five-year earnings are $69,295, and the ten-year earnings are $82,957.
+One year after graduation, the median salary is $75,542, which is significantly higher than the in-state tuition cost of $14,278.
 The median debt for graduates is $23,250, and 40.4% of students receive financial aid.

 Generated from College Scorecard & IPEDS data